OHDSI/StudyProtocolSandbox/KeppraAngioedema/README.md

 	* ```cdmVersion``` is the version of the CDM.
 Can be "4" or "5".

 	* ```outputFolder``` a location in your local file system where results can be written.

+	* ```maxCores``` is the number of cores that are available for parallel processing.
+If more cores are made available this can speed up the analyses.
+Preferrably, this should be set the number of cores available in the machine.

 4. Mail the file ```export/studyResult.zip``` in the output folder to the study coordinator.